-Founded and built by Thomas Troelsen, DeltaLab Studios was originally based on the outskirts of Copenhagen.
-After being evicted from the original premises, Thomas joined forces with some local producers and music makers and rebuilt the studio in Nørrebro, then an industrial district of town with a very small fledgling artistic community.
-Today, Nørrebro is a popular place for people to go out and enjoy the nordic cuisine in a rustic environment.
+Founded and built by Thomas Troelsen, DeltaLab Studios used to be on the outskirts of Copenhagen.
+After being evicted, Thomas joined forces with some local producers and music makers and rebuilt the studio in Nørrebro.
+Back then the area was more or less only industrial estates and warehouses.
+Nowadays, Nørrebro is a popular place for people to go out and enjoy the nordic cuisine in a rustic environment.

-After some years as a commercial studio, Delta Lab Studios became Thomas' private workshop used only for his own projects.
-It previously had a second control room linked to a live room, which is now converted into a secondary production suite.
+After a couple of years as a commercial studio, Delta Lab Studios became Thomas' private workshop used for his own projects only.
+It used to have a second control room linked to another live room which is now converted into a alternative production suite.
 Recently, the gates opened for the public and the main studio is available for bookings again.

-The idea behind the initial design of the rooms is very much based on making the room distinct from a typical recording space, encouraging and inspiring the creative process by focusing attention on sonic textures and music.
-From a technical side the Delta Lab is based around a vintage sounding Tweed Audio console combined with Pro Tools HDX with 32Ins/Outs.
-All instruments and equipment is a collection of gear Thomas made over the last 20 years and could be described as a multiplicity of sound machinery, aiming to fuel the creative workflow into as many weird directions as possible.
+The idea behind the initial design of the rooms is very much based on making the room not look like a typical recording space, encouraging and inspiring the creative process focusing on sonic textures and music.
+From a technical side the Delta Lab is based around a vintage sounding Tweed Audio console combined with Pro Tools and UAD interfaces with 32Ins/Outs.
+All instruments and equipment is a collection of gear Thomas made over the last 20 years and could be described as a cacophony of sound machinery, trying to fuel the creative workflow into as many weird directions as possible.